 The Young Halsway programme is for young people to explore folk arts, experiment, find their own sound and fuse different genres of music and dance including rock, hip hop and contemporary.
-Having run for the last five years it is extremely successful and has helped launch the professional career of a number of artists as well as inspiring many more to experiment under the guidance of industry professionals.
+Having run for the last ten years it is extremely successful and has helped launch the professional career of a number of artists as well as inspiring many more to experiment under the guidance of industry professionals.

 We offer four residential opportunities across the year:

 For ages 8-12.
 Everyone welcome, join us for fun with folk.
 This is a great introduction to playing and learning about folk music working with supportive and experienced artists.

 Lead Artist: Claire Bailey

 An introduction to folk for young people aged 13-18.
 Prior experience – as either a singer or musician – is essential, but it’s ok if you’re new to folk.

 For ages 13 – 18.
 You’ll have been on a course with us before or have some previous knowledge of folk.
 You will work with a team of exciting professional folk musicians and work towards a performance at Sidmouth Folk Week to a 2000 strong audience.

 For ages 16 – 25.
 You’ll be a competent musician or singer, keen to work at a higher level.
 You will have access to industry professionals, advice and skills development opportunity.
 This is the course to do if you have aspirations of being a professional musician or educator.